This DIY aloe vera and jojoba oil face cream is the perfect homemade aloe vera moisturizer for oily skin.

 During my studies of becoming an advanced dermal skincare specialist, I was exposed to many skincare lines.
 I came to realize that while there are some great skincare lines out there, so many skincare products are overpriced and filled with a lot of garbage (toxic ingredients).

 Many natural skincare products are not effective, due to lacking active ingredients.

 While there is no magic ingredient that will stop the aging process, there are some very nourishing ingredients that we can use on our skin to slow down the process.

-Here’s some examples of what your skin may be telling you.
+Here are some examples of what your skin may be telling you.

 Keep in mind as well that your skin will be one of the last places that your body sends nutrients as it has more important internal organs that it must nourish first.

-Prior to adding in xanthan gum to the recipe I found that while I still loved DIY face cream it would often separate.
-Once I added in the xanthan gum it no longer separated and moisturizes much better.
+Before adding in xanthan gum to the recipe, I found that while I still loved this DIY face cream, it would often separate.
+Once I added in the xanthan gum, it no longer separated and moisturizes much better.